thechincheachilla/B.L.U.E/README.md

 3. Run vue --version and ensure vue is installednpm update -g @vue/cli
     - If this step fails, re-run step 2 until Vue is successfully installed
 4. Run npm install bootstrap-vue
+5. Run npm install axios@0.18.0 --save
-5. CD to the server folder in the API folder, run:
+6. CD to the server folder in the API folder, run:
 - source env/bin/activate
 - cd into the env folder, run python app.py (starts the api)